lallalamin/lallalamin/README.md

 - 🌱 I’m currently learning: **Angular and Machine Learning.**

-- 👨‍💻 All of my projects are available at: [https://github.com/lallalamin](https://github.com/lallalamin)
+- 👨‍💻 All of my coding projects are available here!

 - 📫 How to reach me: **mari.hirota97@gmail.com**